-Easily the most popular style of shingle on the market, asphalt shingles (or commonly known as “3-tab shingles”) are the most cost effective option for your home.
+Easily the most popular style of shingle on the market, asphalt shingles (commonly known as “3-tab shingles”) are the most cost-effective option for your home.
 While most asphalt shingles only last about 20 years or so, they can have vibrant colors that can help your home make a statement!

 Clay / Concrete Tiles

-Red clay tiles are an common characteristic of Spanish-style houses in a lot of Florida and throughout Southwest.
-They are extremely long-lasting, similar to metal roofing, but often have a higher cost of ownership and installation, as they require specific expertise for the roofing installer.
+Red clay tiles are a common characteristic of Spanish-style houses in a lot of Florida and throughout Southwest.
+They are extremely long-lasting, similar to metal roofing, but often have a higher cost of ownership and installation, as they require specific expertise from the roofing installer.

-Best used on extremely steep roofs, slate is a great option for those looking for a long-lasting roof and have a budget to get one of the best materials on the market.
-On higher end homes, slate roofs often make sense thanks to their long-lasting properties and incredible curb appeal.
+Best used on extremely steep roofs, slate is a great option for those looking for a long-lasting roof and has a budget to get one of the best materials on the market.
+On higher-end homes, slate roofs often make sense thanks to their long-lasting properties and incredible curb appeal.

 Tile, metal, and slate roofs are incredibly durable and provide an indefinite life, although composition (asphalt) shingles will often be the most cost-effective option for homeowners.
-Simply make sure that the materials you select fits inside your long-term budget of your home.
-Your roofer will be able to provide cost-estimates of each product you are considering, as there can be many variables specific to your home.
+Simply make sure that the materials you select fit inside the long-term budget of your home.
+Your roofer will be able to provide cost estimates for each product you are considering, as there can be many variables specific to your home.

 For over 10 years, All Seasons Roofing has been faithfully serving the Bloomington-Normal and Central Illinois areas.
-Our team of dedicated roofing contractors are able to help identify any problems with your roof, propose a detailed plan of actions and cost estimates, and repair / replace your roof with the highest quality in mind.
+Our team of dedicated roofing contractors can help identify any problems with your roof, propose a detailed plan of action and cost estimates, and repair / replace your roof with the highest quality in mind.
 No other roofing company in Central Illinois can match the quality found with the All Seasons team.